VishnuKumarLH/movie-park/README.md

 # 🎬 Movie Search Website
 A simple and responsive web application that allows users to search for movies and view detailed information using the [OMDb API](https://www.omdbapi.com/).

+## 📖 Description
+Movie Search Website is a lightweight and responsive web application that lets users search for movies and view detailed information instantly.
+It fetches data from the OMDb API and provides real-time suggestions as you type.
+Users can explore movie posters, ratings, genres, plots, and more in a clean and modern UI.
+This project is built with **HTML, CSS, and JavaScript (Vanilla JS)** — no frameworks required.
+It’s a great beginner-friendly project to practice working with **APIs, DOM manipulation, and responsive design**.

 ## 🚀 Features
-- Search movies by title in real-time.
+- 🔎 Search movies by title in real-time
-- Display search suggestions with thumbnails and release year.
+- 🎥 Display search suggestions with thumbnails and release year
-- View detailed movie information including:
+- 📄 View detailed movie information including poster, genre, actors, plot, etc.
-  - Poster
-  - Title
-  - Year, Rating, Release date
-  - Genre, Writer, Actors
-  - Plot
-  - Language
-  - Awards
-- Responsive design for desktop and mobile screens.
+- 📱 Responsive design for desktop and mobile screens

 ## 🛠️ Tech Stack
 - **HTML5** – Structure of the website